Anil-Ary/Anil-Ary/README.md

 Skills: Data Cleaning, Exploratory Data Analysis, Data Visualization.

-👩🏻‍💻 Currently Working On
+👩🏻‍💻 CURRENTLY WORKING ON

 A 5-part program on statistics, data analysis, data wrangling and data visualization.

 8 Week SQL Challenge [SQL]

-📚 Notable Projects
+📚 NOTABLE PROJECTS

 Covid-19 and Impact on Malaysia stock market [SQL, Tableau] A project close to home.
 Analysed worldwide C-19 cases & how it has impacted KLCI index prices over the past 1.5 year.